Queenstown, South Africa

 Queenstown, officially Komani, is a town in the middle of the Eastern Cape Province of South Africa, roughly halfway between the smaller towns of Cathcart and Sterkstroom on the N6 national route.
 The town was established in 1853 and is currently the commercial, administrative, and educational centre of the surrounding farming district.
+It is administered by the Enoch Mgijima Local Municipality, part of the regional Chris Hani District Municipality, which has become infamous for corruption, failures of governance, infrastructural decay, and financial collapse.
+The majestic Town Hall (built in 1882) and central Post Office burnt down in a mysterious 2022 fire which destroyed Municipal records and left the buildings in a vandalised ruin..
+The town's amenities and famous Hexagon are in a shabby and derelict condition, reducing the town's former appeal to visitors and tourists.
+Service collapse has led to capital flight and deindustrialisation, worsening already-massive unemployment as significant formal economic activity declines.

 History

 Queenstown was founded in early 1853 under the direction of Sir George Cathcart, who named the settlement, and then fort, after Queen Victoria.
 Work on its railway connection to East London on the coast was begun by the Cape government of John Molteno in 1876, and the line was officially opened on 19 May 1880.

 The town war memorial was designed by Sir Robert Lorimer in 1922 with its sculpture by Alice Meredith Williams.

 The town prospered from its founding up to the worldwide depression of the 1930s, and again thereafter.
-In the 1960s, the majority of the Black population were moved east to the township of Ezibeleni, as part of the attempt to move African people to so-called "homelands".
+In the 1960s, the majority of the black population was moved east to the township of Ezibeleni, as part of the attempt to move African people to so-called "homelands".

+Originally in the Cape Province, one of South Africa's four provinces, the town was strategically, economically, and politically important because of its location in the 'Border' region.
+This was a narrow corridor between the former Xhosa 'homelands' of Transkei and Ciskei.
+They all became part of the smaller Eastern Cape Province after the 1994 election..
+Today, this 'Border-Kei' term is still in use by local residents, businesses, and organisations.

 The area has in the past had very severe weather problems, luckily, often only affecting the surrounding areas.
 In 2002, heavy snowfall around Queenstown caused a severe disaster, especially since the area was not funded or ready for such a disaster.
 Then, in 2004, the surrounding areas of the Eastern Cape were affected by strong winds and heavy rainfall, although Queenstown once again escaped much flooding and some wind damage, power shortages soon followed.
 Other natural disasters include droughts and wildfires.

 In February 2016, the government changed the official name for the town from "Queenstown" to "Komani".

+In 2024, local residents petitioned the Constitutional Court of South Africa to decide on formally abolishing the town's Municipal Administration because of its failure to deliver constitutionally-guaranteed basic services.

 Education

-The following high schools serve the town and surrounding areas: